Souvikray/Drowsy-Driver-Alert-System/README.md

-## Note from Fork owner [psychoSherlokc](https://psychoSherlock.github.io)
+# Note from Fork owner [psychoSherlokc](https://psychoSherlock.github.io)

 This fork contains fix for `index error` running the file.
-If you want to create a custom `trainer.yml` file, use (this repo)[https://github.com/ITCoders/Human-detection-and-Tracking.git]
+If you want to create a custom `trainer.yml` file, use [this repo](https://github.com/ITCoders/Human-detection-and-Tracking.git)

+- Use app.py if you want do not want the face recognition feature.

 # Note from Author [Souvikrat](https://github.com/souvikray/)